kadena-community/kadena.js/packages/apps/docs/src/pages/marmalade/architecture/index.md

 ## Ledger

-The ledger functions as the primary contract responsible for user interaction, and it offers the following main functions:
+The ledger functions as the primary contract responsible for user interaction.

-**create-token**: creates the token with URI, policies, and precision of the token\
-**mint**: mints token\
-**burn**: burns token\
-**transfer**: transfers token from a Marmalade account to another Marmalade account\
-**[sale] offer**: 1st step of sale, transfers the token from the seller to an escrow\
-**[sale] buy**: 2nd step of sale, transfers the token to from escrow to the buyer\
-**[sale] withdraw**: 1st rollback step, transfers the token from escrow back to the seller
+For more info on the ledger please click [here](/marmalade/architecture/ledger)

+## Policy Manager

 Marmalade V1 tokens were designed to be governed by a single policy that allows customization of the core Marmalade functions.
 In Marmalade V2, token creators can now use multiple policies to program the tokens.

-## Policy Manager
+This is done via the policy manager.

-We introduce a new contract, policy-manager, which acts as a middleware between the ledger and the policies.
-We will explain key concepts that the Policy Manager provides below.
+The policy-manager, which acts as a middleware between the ledger and the policies.

 **Quoted Sale**